elementalconcept/dynamic-form/README.md

   might only appear when a check box is selected. `dependsOn` allows you to express such behaviour.
 - `validators` - a set of Angular form validators to be applied to a form field.
 - `errors` - a set of error messages to show when validations fail.
-- `updateOn` - when to send update events.

 Example: